Roberta Wilson: Early life 1896–1915

 When Roberta Wilson's father, Andrew Wilson (1869–1940), was 14 years old, his family emigrated from Ottawa, Canada to the United States.

 The Wilson Family settled in Pittsburgh, Pennsylvania.
-When Andrew was 23 years old, he met 19-year-old Grace Stock.
+When Andrew was 23, he met 19-year-old Grace Stock.
 Grace was from an established family in nearby Franklin, Pennsylvania.
 Grace Stock married Andrew Wilson in Pittsburgh on September 7, 1893.

 They had their first child, Lois, on June 28, 1894.
 Their second daughter, Roberta, was born on January 15, 1896.
 When Roberta was born, Grace Wilson was experiencing the initial stages of Consumption.
-In 1897, she traveled to one of the Los Angeles, California sanatoriums for treatment.
+In 1897, she traveled to one of the sanatoriums in Los Angeles, California, for treatment.
 Southern California had become an epicenter for people having tuberculosis, chronic pneumonia, cirrhosis, and jaundice.
 People who flocked to these sanatoriums believed the sunshine and temperate climate would cure these conditions.